Garden Still Life, with Implements, Vegetables, Dead Game, and a Bust of Ceres (The Attributes of Hunting and Gardening)

 On show at

 This still-life is an outstanding example of the work of French artist Anne Vallayer-Coster.
 The seemingly incongruous assortment of items in the painting - including gardening tools, vegetables, hunting paraphernalia and game - can be ascribed to the interests of the man who commissioned the work, Joseph-Marie Terray, abbé de Molesme (1715–1778).
 Terray was a keen gardener who sought, as the Minister of Finance, to encourage the agrarian economy.
 Vallayer-Coster achieved fame and recognition very early in her career, being admitted to the Académie Royale in 1770, when she was only 26 years old.
-Her precocious talent, especially in the depiction of flowers, brought her to the attention of the court and to Marie-Antoinette in particular.
+Her precocious talent, especially in the depiction of flowers, brought her to the attention of the court and to Queen Marie Antoinette in particular.

 Oil painting on canvas, Garden Still Life, with Implements, Vegetables, Dead Game, and a Bust of Ceres (The Attributes of Hunting and Gardening) by Anne Vallayer-Coster (Paris 1744 - Paris 1818), signed bottom right: Mlle Vallayer / 1774.
 A plinth in a park, with a rake and scythe propped up against it; a cardoon, a gourd, a marrow, a melon, a cabbage, a tomato, and a sickle, at the foot of it; and on it, a gun, game-bag, two dead partridges, a hare, and the marble bust of a young woman with ears of corn in her hair, with a chipped base.